A Day with Jamie Waylett

 When Jamie Waylett came home from school one day and uttered those words, neither his mother nor his family friend (now manager) John Inniss thought that Jamie’s odds of being cast were very good.
 But Jamie had beaten the odds once already – and so spectacularly that perhaps the adults in his life should have seen destiny coming.

 At nine, Jamie was hit by a car and given almost no chance to live.
 If he lived, the doctors said, then he would be brain-damaged beyond repair.
-When his mother was informed of the accident, she was told only that Jamie's legs were broken.
+When his mother was informed of the accident, she was told only that Jamie’s

 “I drove to hospital thinking, ooh, when I get my hands on him,” she said, gesturing as if to strangle.
 “I was going to kill him.
 Because I was thinking broken legs.
 I wasn’t thinking, you know…” She shook her head.